hageyahhoo/Agile2020/Agile2020.md

 ## 3. INNOVATE SOLUTIONS AND PROCESSES BY EXPERIENCING HARDSHIPS TOGETHER

 ### CHALLENGES
 After establishing SET role, I started actions as SET by obtaining consent from colleagues and decision-makers.
-After 6 months, we hired new SETs and formed a team of SET.
+After six months, we hired new SETs and formed a team of SET.
 I thought we could proceed our activities more quickly and widely, however, we faced with some new challenges.

 The biggest challenge was that the failure detection mechanism we implemented for Channel Gateway didn't become established in the team.

 Based on the first agreement with decision-makers, we built a failure detection system for Channel Gateway to reduce its MTTR.
 We implemented the system by combining Test Automation techniques and Continuous Integration (CI) servers.
 We implemented test scripts for its APIs.
 Additionally, we configured CI servers to run these test scripts periodically on both development and production environments.
 Moreover, we configured servers to notify errors and/or failures detected by running test scripts to members of Channel Gateway's team (hereinafter called "the team") in a minute or two via Slack [10].
 We used JUnit and Spring Boot [11] to implement test scripts to meet the team's skill sets, and to make the team members implement test scripts by their own.

-After providing the system including manuals to the team, it worked well for the first 2 months.
-It made failure detection dramatically from 1 week to 1 hour.
+After providing the system including manuals to the team, it worked well for the first two months.
+It made failure detection dramatically from one week to one hour.
 Additionally, some team members started implementing test scripts.
 However, they became ignoring notifications from the system soon without clear reasons.

 Soon we hypothesized that we couldn't approach the team's real problems properly due to lack of knowledge of their contexts deeply.
 Just providing tools and guidelines as consultants won't work in this case.
 We often got requests from lots of teams to provide standardized tools, guidelines, and reference implementations.
 However, we never saw that they worked fine and solved their core problems because they tend to be far from the team's real needs and contexts.
 <br />